brandib222/web-module-challenge-scope-and-closure/README.md

 const zoesRoll = personalDice("Zoe");

 dansRoll();
 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    The closure happens when the console.log() reaches into personalDice() to get the name.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    Dan's name will always be the same, but the number he rolls could change.
 c.
 What is the lexical scope of `newRoll`?
+    The lexical scope of `newRoll` is anything within the personalDice function.

 ### Task 3 - Stretch Goals